-8.6.
+8.5.2.
 Adding a Background Image to a Floor

 Each floor can have an associated background image.
 To add a background image to a floor, go to the 2D or 3D View, select a specific floor, then click the Configure Background Image button (Alternately click the Define Floor Locations button, (Alternately click the Edit button.
-This will display the Configure Background Image dialog shown in Figure 58.
+This will display the Configure Background Image column, select the Edit button.
+This will display the Configure Background Image dialog shown in Figure 59.